-Auston Matthews on pace for a historically-great rookie season
+Auston Matthews on pace for a historically great rookie season

 “I don’t look after him at all anymore,” Babcock said.

-Beyond the potentially profilic NHL marks, Matthews is also consequently on track to shatter the Leafs rookie records for goals and points; Wendel Clark had 34 goals in ‘85-86, Peter Ihnacak had 66 points in ‘82-83.
+Beyond the potentially prolific NHL marks, Matthews is also consequently on track to shatter the Leafs rookie records for goals and points; Wendel Clark had 34 goals in ‘85-86, Peter Ihnacak had 66 points in ‘82-83.

 “He’s just going to get better,” Babcock said.
 “He’s going to get quicker through the neutral zone.
 He’s going to play with more pace.
 He’s going to understand more.
 He’s just going to get better.”Report Typo/Error